stneykov/CTFs/2024/crypto/flag-decryptor/README.md

 }
 ```

-And then my updated program would look like this:
+And then my updated program would look like this, where I would just decrypt an integer with its corresponding Marsenne prime:

 ```csharp
 using System.Numerics;